anoloriya-llc/anoloriya.github.io/about.md

 title: About
 permalink: /about/
 ---

-Anoloriya holds and operates a small portfolio of businesses and promotes novel, responsible approaches to corporate management and strategy.

 Entrepreneurs rarely fail because their product or service isn’t good enough.

 Instead, startups and small business struggle most often because they’re: